mrgeooo14/SHA-256/README.md

 2. Navigate to the project directory.

-3. Install the required dependencies:

-    pip install -r requirements.txt

-4. Run the program:
+3. Run the program:

     python main.py

-5. Provide the text you would like to hash as a command line prompt and observe the entire hashing process.
+4. Provide the text you would like to hash as a command line prompt and observe the entire hashing process.